srkiNZ84/personal_infrastructure/README.md

 ## How to use
-The current plan is to make the code generic enough that you only need to specify an environment file and run the `site.yml` playbook to bring up the infrastructure from scratch or alternatively modify the existing infrastructure to match the new configuraiton.
-Details to come as the project grows.
+The current plan is to make the code generic enough that you only need to specify an environment file and run the `site.yml` playbook to bring up the infrastructure from scratch or alternatively modify the existing infrastructure to match the new configuration. e.g. `ansible-playbook -i hosts site.yml --ask-vault-pass --connection=local`

+Details to come as the project matures.

 ## Contributions
 If you would like to contribute, please submit a pull request or open an issue on the project.